seqscope/NovaScope/docs/fulldoc/execution_guide/rule_execution.md

 Each `request` option triggers a specific set of rules.
 Thus, below provides a rulegraph for each `request` option to outline the triggered rules and their interdependencies, detailing distinct processing paths.

 !!! info
-    The visual guides below are constructed from a **baseline scenario** where only the initial input 1st-seq and 2nd-seq FASTQ files are present, with no prior processing or intermediate files generated.
+    The [rulegraphs](./core_concepts.md#rulegraph) below are constructed from a **baseline scenario** where only the initial input 1st-seq and 2nd-seq FASTQ files are present, with no prior processing or intermediate files generated.

 ### `"sbcd-per-flowcell"`